 - 1. The University shall establish and maintain an Institutional Review Board (IRB) to ensure the protection of the rights and welfare of human research subjects pursuant to the federal regulations (45CFR Part 46 and 21CFR Part 56). - 2.
 The President shall appoint members to the IRB and its Chair.
 Members shall be appointed in conformity with the IRB's Standard Operating Procedures. - 3.
 The IRB will report to the Chief Academic Officer.
 The Chief Academic Officer will provide sufficient resources for the efficient conduct of IRB business, including an administrative staff person to serve as IRB coordinator. - 4.
-The IRB will not apply any review standard that exceeds the standards set by the Code of Federal Regulations. - 5.
+For research that is federally funded, the standards for ethical research by Fairfield University researchers follow the code of federal regulations.
+For research that is not federally funded, the IRB will not apply any review standard that exceeds the standards set by the Code of Federal Regulations, although the IRB may require ethics training for certain categories of research that are not federally funded. - 5.
 Decisions to not approve a research protocol by the IRB may not be appealed.
 The IRB will provide written explanations for its decisions and investigators may choose to revise and resubmit their protocols. - 6.
 Approval of research by the IRB does not preclude the review of such research by other agencies within the University. - 7.
 Research that is exempt or does not fall within the scope of the federal Code of Regulations shall be exempt from IRB review.
 The IRB, however, shall be the sole interpreter of when research falls outside its purview and what research is exempt per the federal regulations. - 8.
 The IRB will maintain and publish a set of "Standard Operating Procedures" detailing how investigators may submit research protocols for review, how the IRB operates, and who researchers may contact for clarification and advice. - 9.
 Research that originates from outside the University must be submitted for review to the IRB.
 The IRB may choose to accept an external IRB's review as sufficient or, at its discretion, it may require that the research be reviewed and approved by the Fairfield University IRB. - 10.
 All employees of the University who engage in research activities involving human subjects must seek prospective approval of their research.
 This includes all research activities conducted at Fairfield University and all research activities conducted outside the University but in one's capacity as an employee of the University.